borg286/sevtech/README.md

 * The voodoo dolls are really OP, bypassing armor and do damage in an AoE.
 Really helpful for abyssalcraft bosses

+* Sulfur torches provide a great source of light, much like totem torches, so be sure to bring them with you even when you're done with the Betweenlands.

+* Angry pebbles are something you can find while exploring, and in pots.
+You right click with it in your hand to charge it up, and then throw it somewhere, causing an explosion somewhat like a throwable TNT.

+* Always keep balls of sap or weeping blue petals on you to decrease the decay.
+Once the bar is empty, your health bar will decrease and you will die.

+* The purifier helps with keeping your tools working in top notch order.
+Finding **Scabyst** while mining will help stave off the corrosion for a long period of time.

+Betweenlands Farm

+* It makes sense when you enter the betweenlands to create a farm for what you may need the most.
+Reeds are most needed, especially if you want to make caving ropes.

+* Invest time into the purifier, to purify your farmland so that it doesn't decay and need to be redone later on.

+* You cannot automate compost bins but everything around you is most likely compostable whether punched or collected with the sickle.

+* Almost any item you may need or want more of can be farmed; all you really need is a few pieces of farmland and to place the item you want more of on it.
+An example would be the blue petal flower; harvest it with shears (to get the 3D version of it) and place on one piece of farmland, and then over time it will spread to the blocks around it.

+* White pear seeds can only be harvested from the hangers that hang from a giant weedwood tree, so if you find one early on, that's a great fruit source.

 ### Betweenlands alchemy

 Potion brewing is more complex, versatile and powerful than vanilla.
 [Here](https://youtu.be/b5FxMjufCtw) is a great tutorial for how to get into alchemy.